 The National Standards were developed by the Coalition for Juvenile Justice (CJJ) in partnership with the National Council of Juvenile and Family Court Judges (NCJFCJ) and a team of experts from various jurisdictions, disciplines and perspectives, including juvenile and family court judges, child welfare and juvenile defense attorneys, juvenile corrections and detention administrators,service providers, and practitioners with expertise in responding to gender-specific needs.
 Many hours were devoted to discussing, debating and constructing a set of ambitious yet implementable standards that are portable, easily understood, and designed to spur and inform state and local policy and practice reforms.

 If your State Advisory Group or national or state organization would like to request a training on the National Standards please contact CJJ Deputy Executive Director Lisa Pilnik at 202-467-0864 or [email protected].

-The National Standards build on the original intent of the National Standards and its core requirement, recent efforts to eliminate the exception in Congress (S. 3155 and S. 678), and the “safety, permanency and well-being” framework set forth in the of 1997 (ASFA).
+The National Standards build on the original intent of theand its core requirement, recent efforts to eliminate the exception in Congress (S. 3155 and S. 678), and the “safety, permanency and well-being” framework set forth in the of 1997 (ASFA).
 Like ASFA’s focus on the child’s best interest, the National Standards call for system responses that keep youth and their families’ best interests at the center of the .
-Individually and collectively, the promote system reforms and changes in system culture, as well as the workforce needed to ensure ensures adoption and implementation of policies, programs and practices that effectively meet the needs of youth, their families and the .
+Individually and collectively, the National Standards promote system reforms and changes in system culture, as well as the workforce needed to ensure ensures adoption and implementation of policies, programs and practices that effectively meet the needs of youth, their families and the .